-NOTE: This story takes place immediately after the events of book two.
+NOTE: This story takes place after the events of book two.

-I check my cell phone.
+I check my phone.
 It’s almost nine.
-All the kids are off to school, all the gainfully employed adults are at their jobs, there’s no one left but the elderly and the unemployed; the neighborhood is as empty as it’s going to get.
+All the kids are off to school.
+All the gainfully employed adults are at their jobs, so there’s no one left but the elderly, the unemployed, and sleeping third shifters.
+The neighborhood is as empty as it’s going to get.

-As I step out of my VW Beetle, I scan the tidy rows of well-kept homes for any witnesses — which feels unnecessary, because I’ve been sitting outside 50 Shoreline Drive for two hours, and if no one has called the police to report the suspicious redhead by now…
+Nevertheless, I scan the tidy rows of well-kept homes for any witnesses — which feels unnecessary, because I’ve been sitting outside 50 Shoreline Drive for two hours, and if no one has called the police to report the suspicious redhead in the road-weary VW Beetle by now…

 Sorry, I just remembered my manners.
 My name is Dr. Astrid Enigma, and yes, that is my real name: Astrid Lilith Enigma; and yes, I do hold a doctorate, in parapsychology; and yes, that is a real college major so don’t give me any grief about it.

-I pause at the end of the walkway, a cement path lined by lilacs struggling to awaken from their winter slumber, and I take in my target.
-Number fifty is a compact two-story house, built for a small family.
-It’s tidy and well-maintained.
+I get out of my car and cross the street.
+I pause at the end of the walkway, a cement path lined by lilacs struggling to awaken from their long winter slumber, and I take in my target: a tidy, well-maintained two-story house, perfect for a small family.

-You’d never suspect an insane necromancer used to live here.
+You’d never guess an insane necromancer used to live here.

-The person who used to live here is also a sorcerer, a necromancer by the name of Mad Hector Jones, and he had something that belonged to me: a couple of pages from the Libris Infernalis, a book of powerful black magic.
-The pages are capable of summoning a demon of considerable destructive power, and I have reason to believe they’re still somewhere in that house.
+The person who used to live here is also a sorcerer, a necromancer by the name of Mad Hector Jones, who had in his possession pages from the Libris Infernalis, a book of powerful black magic.
+The pages laid out a ritual for summoning a demon of considerable destructive power, and I have reason to believe they’re still somewhere in that house.
 I need to get them back and lock them away before someone else uses them to unleash Hell — literally.